-Is the phone number the same, are the team members you have still on their website?
+Is the phone number the same?
+Are the team members you have information for still on their website?

 Has that company made any new announcements on their blog? eg. a contract win or new product range – is that a way you could talk to them?

 3. LinkedIn – Search your contact’s name on the leading business social network and you’ll be able to find out their official title, Twitter handle, and a bit about their background.